aeronje/03/README.md

 # 03
-This repository is intended for wiki pages in https://dpenones.life
+This repository is intended for blogs in https://dpenones.life